Isolated-/xgsd-cli/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/@xgsd/cli.svg)](https://npmjs.org/package/@xgsd/cli)
 [![CI & Release](https://github.com/Isolated-/xgsd-cli/actions/workflows/release.yml/badge.svg)](https://github.com/Isolated-/xgsd-cli/actions/workflows/release.yml)

-xGSD is workflows (task orchestration) local on your machine.
+xGSD is workflows (task orchestration) on your machine.
 If you don't need the full complexity of a cloud solution like AWS Lambda, GCP Functions, Azure Functions, and so on then xGSD may be for you.
 Zero external dependencies and nothing to manage - define your workflow and everything else is handled for you.

 ## Install